pythonpune/python-workshop/beginning.md

 ```

 ## Variable Naming
-* Name of the variable should be meaningfull.
+* Name of the variable should be meaningful.
 * We generally use Number, Characters and underscore for naming
   variables.
 * On using special characters it will through error.